 Summertime!
 Gardening time, vegetable time, cheap produce time.
 What does this mean?
 It means that canning time is upon us!

-Aldi consistently kills it on produce prices – this week they have cheap blueberries for example (see produce deals, updated weekly) so I’ll be canning some blueberry jam.
+Aldi consistently kills it on produce prices – this week they may have cheap blueberries for example so in that case I’d be canning some blueberry jam.

 7 Items You MUST Have For Canning Foods